 A well-known heroin ring was thriving just down the street from a Newark High School.
 Drug users from all over New Jersey came to these heroin dealers at all hours of the day.
 In January of this year, Essex County law enforcement arrested 3 men in conjunction with this heroin operation.

 Heroin accounts for the majority of opioid overdose deaths.
 This drug is very potent on its own, but it is often laced with other, more powerful synthetic opioids.
 Just two months ago, police in South New Jersey spread a warning about a lethal batch of heroin that killed four people in less than 24-hours.

 Essex County Drug Treatment

 In 2016, outpatient treatment accounted for the majority of treatment services.
 Generally, outpatient care consists of individual and group therapy.
 Some facilities also offer visits with a psychiatrist.
 Some physicians also prescribe replacement drugs, such as Methadone or Suboxone, on an outpatient basis as part of Medical Assisted Treatment (MAT).
 These drugs are opioids that help reduce cravings and stop withdrawal when patients attempt to come off heroin or painkillers.

 Inpatient residential treatment usually involves a 30, 60, or 90-day commitment and includes detox and therapy.
 The Essex County Health and Human Services reported that less than 10% of patients attended residential treatment, and none attended medical detox in 2016.
 Typically, residential programs offer supervised detox where clients experience the full extent of withdrawal while staff monitors them.
 These are not medical facilities, and some offer physician support or MAT.

 Medical Assisted Treatment in Essex County

 Doctors most commonly prescribe Methadone and buprenorphine-based drugs, like suboxone for MAT.
-In Essex County, 26% of patients in MAT have prescribed Methadone, and only 3% were prescribed Suboxone.
+In Essex County, 26% of patients in MAT have been prescribed Methadone, and only 3% were prescribed Suboxone.
 Methadone is a powerful, long-acting opioid which the body stores in fat cells and within the bones.
 As a result, it is one of the most difficult drugs to detox from.
 The symptoms are severe and can last months.
 Some patients also use their drug of choice in addition to methadone, which increases their risk of overdose.